Ukraine Energy Information

 Crude Oil Production

-Ukraine has a refining capacity of 250 kb/d.
-However, the rate of utilisation of this capacity is low (around 30% in 2019).
+Ukraine has a nameplate refining capacity of around 370 kb/d (18.6 Mt/year).
+However, the rate of utilisation of this capacity is low and only 1.2 Mt of petroleum products were produced in 2020 (-8% compared to 2019).

 Interactive Chart Ukraine Crude Oil Production

 In 2020, oil consumption declined by 2.6% to 12.7 Mt.
 Previously, oil consumption increased by 6.9%/year between 2015 and 2019.
 It fell by 4.5%/year between 2004 and 2015.